-Our business could continue to be adversely affected by the effects of health pandemics or epidemics, including the effects of the COVID-19 pandemic.
+Our business could continue to be adversely affected by the effects of health pandemics or epidemics.

-Our business could continue to be adversely affected by the effects of health pandemics or epidemics, including the effects of the COVID-19 pandemic, and other recent outbreaks of diseases, such influenza A, avian influenza, and severe acute respiratory syndrome.
+Our business could continue to be adversely affected by the effects of health pandemics or epidemics.
 The COVID-19 pandemic resulted in travel restrictions, quarantine orders and other restrictions by governments to reduce the spread of the disease.
-The effects of restrictions imposed in the event of a reoccurrence of the COVID-19 pandemic or of other health pandemics or epidemics, and our related workplace policies, may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
+The effects of restrictions imposed in the event of a pandemic or of other health epidemics, and our related workplace policies, may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
 These and similar, and perhaps more severe, disruptions in our operations could negatively impact our business, operating results and financial condition.

-Quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, related to COVID-19 or other infectious diseases could impact personnel at third-party manufacturing facilities, or the availability or cost of materials, which would disrupt our supply chain.
+Quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, could impact personnel at third-party manufacturing facilities, or the availability or cost of materials, which would disrupt our supply chain.
 While many of these materials may be obtained by more than one supplier, port closures and other restrictions resulting from the coronavirus outbreak in the region or other regions may disrupt our supply chain or limit our ability to obtain sufficient materials for our product candidates.